lukaszmadrzynski/Website-Update/content/pages/ecotours.md

       - type: FeaturedItem
         title: Lijiang's Forgotten Forest
         subtitle: from $38 to $58 per person
-        text: >
+        text: >+
-          **(Only from July to September)** Embark on a challenging yet rewarding trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
-Discover the unique flora and fauna of this iconic Yunnan peak.
+          **(Only from July to September)**

+          Discover Lijiang's hidden natural gem!
+Explore a protected area teeming with rare orchids, unique plants, and

+          diverse wildlife.
+Hike with a local expert, discover Naxi culture, and enjoy

+          breathtaking panoramic views of Lijiang and Jade Dragon Snow Mountain.
+          Finish

+          your adventure at the famous Black Dragon Pool Park.
+An easy escape into

+          stunning nature!

         image:
           type: ImageBlock
           url: /images/XS-Banner Icon.jpg